 their zero-emission journeys

-We have learned a lot from our years working with various transit authorities around the world.
+We have learned a lot from our years working with various transit authorities around the world… and bring that expertise with us in everything we do.

 Converting a fleet to zero emission involves transformation of the culture and organization of our ecosystem.